 Families love that there are pools lined with loungers for both kids and adults, not to mention the Ritz Kids program that organizes everything from arts and crafts workshops to family movie nights.
 Adults can plan their own kind of fun at the spa, fitness center, or 24-hour casino.

-Award stays here can be booked from 70,000 to 100,000 Marriott Bonvoy points per night, while paid rates average about $450 for a standard room.
+Award stays here can be booked from 70,000 to 100,000 Marriott Bonvoy points per night on average, while paid rates average about $450 for a standard room.

 Whether or not you’re in town to enjoy Universal Studios or Walt Disney World, there’s nothing like a stay at The Ritz-Carlton Orlando, Grande Lakes — considered one of Orlando’s most luxurious hotels.